You may not think your response to this election matters.

 We are called to invade the darkness with light.

-Who is coming back.
+And He is coming back.

 For, in just a little while, He will come.
 He will stand upon the earth, and all the armies of heaven will come riding in behind Him.
+And no one will be ready for it.
+And everyone will be in awe of Him, in such a way where men tremble, and kings shut their mouths because of Him.
+One day, we will all see Him, in all His glory.
+And my heart trembles for that day.

 And when He comes, I pray He finds us bringing good news to the poor, and binding up the brokenhearted, and comforting those who mourn.
 I pray He finds us giving beauty, instead of ashes, to a burning world.
 For we are all in need of His rescue.